dcouch440/antique-fe/README.md

 ## `About Back End`

 Because of the nature of MongoDB (sometimes) requiring multiple requests.
-Go is used to build response objects concurrently and server side sorting of small bits of information like users favorite image and retrieving userId's from items response which prepares the next request.
+Go is used to build response objects concurrently and server-side sorting of small bits of information like users favorite image and retrieving userIds from items response which prepares the next request.